cocode/BasicRS/README_code.md

 #  <img src="images/logo2.png" alt="Logo" width="50" height="25"> BasicRS

-BasicRS is a Rust implementation of a BASIC Interpreter
+BasicRS is a Rust implementation of a BASIC Interpreter, as well as a compiler.

+## Compiler

+The compiler works by generating [LLVM](https://llvm.org/) [IR](https://mcyoung.xyz/2023/08/01/llvm-ir/) code which then must be compiled with clang.
+Almost every platform has clang.

 ## To Run Unit Tests